 - Image edges and borders

-Bring a packed lunch or use local facilities.
-Drinks provided.
+Please bring a packed lunch or use the OU café.

 Image© John Humprey FRPS